TeachBooks/mirror_computational_modelling/book/structural_linear/Tutorials/Gridap_euler_bernoulli.md

 ### Domain discretization

-Here we will follow the steps definied in [**tutorial 1**](../../introduction/Tutorials/Gridap_tutorial_1.md), feel free to check this tutorial for in-depth description of all the steps.
+Here we will follow the steps defined in [**tutorial 1**](../../introduction/Tutorials/Gridap_tutorial_1.md), feel free to check this tutorial for in-depth description of all the steps.
 Again, we will use a one-dimensional beam of size $L=3.0$, discretized using 10 elements.

 ```julia
 using Gridap